 Our inclusive provision incorporates opportunities for pupils whose developmental needs lie right across the spectrum of needs.

-For example, in the autumn and spring terms, ten Year 5 pupils who have particular strengths in the area of mathematics, took part in the Scholars' Programme.
+For example, in the autumn and spring terms, ten Year 5 pupils who have particular strengths in the area of mathematics, science or English, take part in the Scholars' Programme.
 This is an initiative run by an award-winning charity that exists to widen access to highly selective universities and encourage pupils to aspire to higher level qualifications.

-The project started with a visit to Cambridge University's Homerton College, which the children thoroughly enjoyed.
+The project starts with a visit to a top UK university.
+Past universities have included Cambridge University's Homerton College and the University of Sussex, both of which the children thoroughly enjoyed.

-The visit was followed by a series of university-style tutorials led by a PhD tutor and ended with a graduation ceremony at King's College University in London.
+The initial visit is followed by a series of university-style tutorials led by a PhD tutor and ends with a graduation ceremony at another top UK university.
+In the past, this has included King's College University in London.

 We invite parents and carers to tell us about talents and abilities that they see their children demonstrate outside of school.